telerik/kendo-ui-core/docs/AngularJS/how-to/window-service.md

 This article is contributed by Kjartan Valur.

-The `$kWindow` is a service that dynamically creates Kendo UI windows with a separate template and controller.
-The complete source code is available in the [kjartanvalur/angular-kendo-window](https://github.com/kjartanvalur/angular-kendo-window) GitHub repository.
+The `$kWindow` is a service which dynamically creates Kendo UI windows with a separate template and controller.
+The complete source code is available in the [`kjartanvalur/angular-kendo-window`](https://github.com/kjartanvalur/angular-kendo-window) GitHub repository.

 The example below demonstrates how to open a modal Kendo UI Window.